 Madeleine Leininger: Founder of Transcultural Nursing Theory

-Madeleine Leininger is credited with developing transcultural nursing theory, also referred to as culture care theory.
+Madeleine Leininger is credited with developing transcultural nursing theory, also called culture care theory.
 Nurse Labs notes that she coined the term “culturally congruent care” in the 1960s.
 Her immersion in other cultures helped her develop an understanding of and success with treating different populations.

 Leininger discovered that nurses needed a better understanding of patients’ cultures to best administer care to them.
 Patients are more likely to follow recommendations for health and healing when their caregivers understand and respect their cultural norms.